bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 alternative.
 Python has a richer system administration library so I'd prefer it over Ruby for such tasks.

 Ruby has a lot of crust("heritage") from Perl - like a myriad of special variables that are now more or less deprecated.
+It also has much syntactic sugar - for instance do/end is commonly replaced by {}
+for blocks that are only one line long, there is special syntax for hashtables, whose keys are symbols, etc.

-It also has much syntactic sugar.
-For instance predicate methods(those that return true or false) have name that end with ?(usually) like even?, odd?, prime?, etc. Methods that mutate the object on which they were invoked generally have the ! suffix - sort!, map!, etc. I find this a nice decision.
-In Ruby you generally have many ways to achieve the same
+Since special symbols(non alphanumeric) are allowed in Ruby identifiers Ruby uses them to impose some naming conventions to make the source code a bit more readable in certain scenarios - for instance predicate methods(those that return true or false) have names that end with ?(usually) like even?, odd?, prime?, etc. Methods that mutate the object on which they were invoked generally have the ! suffix - sort!, map!, etc. I find this a nice decision.
+In Ruby you generally have many ways to achieve the same result:
-result:

 {% highlight irb %}
 ruby-1.9.2-p0 > 1.even?